 Closed

-• Introduction to South African fishery (5 credits, to be confirmed)
+• Introduction to South African fisheries (5 credits, Dr Zanne Zeeman)

-• Marine Conservation (10 credits, Assoc Prof Deena Pillay/Dr Natasha Karenyi)
+• Marine Conservation (10 credits, Assoc Prof Deena Pillay)

 Closed

-• Introduction to marine services and products (Dr Johnny Johannessen)
+• Introduction to marine services and products (Johnny Johannessen)

-• Introduction to open ocean instrumentation (Prof Isabelle Ansorge)
+• Introduction to ocean instrumentation (Prof Isabelle Ansorge)

-• Marine biogeochemistry with laboratory (10 credits, Assoc Prof Sarah Fawcett/Dr Katye Altieri)
+• Atmospheric and marine biogeochemistry, with laboratory and field trip (15 credits, Assoc Prof Sarah Fawcett, Dr Katye Altieri)

 Closed

-• Multivariate Analysis (10 credits, to be confirmed)
+• Multivariate Analysis (10 credits, Dr Natasha Karenyi & Dr Lara Atkinson)

-• Marine Law (5 credits, Dr Zanne Zeeman)
+• Marine Law (5 credits, Dr Denning Metuge)

-• Diving course (additional costs on students, no credits)
+• Diving course (additional costs on students, no credits).
+See more details here.

 Closed